Vizyone/Spotlight/README.md

 * User can select events to get more information about.
 * User can search for events by date
 * User can buy tickets for events they are interested in.
-* User can create an acount to buy tickets for events
+* User can create an account to buy tickets for events
 * User can select a profile picture
 * User can edit personal informations
 * User can logout